- Optimizely Web Experimentation

 If you run into issues during your QA process that you cannot easily diagnose, the Optimizely Web Experimentation log is a valuable resource.
 Think of the log as a way of "reading Optimizely Web Experimentation's mind."

-If you are in the campaign but you are not seeing the experience you expect, check if you are in the holdback.
+- If you are in the campaign but you are not seeing the experience you expect, check if you are in the holdback.
 Not sure what a holdback is?
-Here is a reminder.
+See Six core concepts of Optimizely Web Personalization.

-If you are not in the campaign, check your URL targeting.
+- If you are not in the campaign, check your URL targeting.
+See Target URLs to choose where your experiment runs.

 Check the holdback